-In some exception cases, Highmark may pay claims from non-participating healthcare providers outside of the geographic area a cretio at the amount of the horizontal and the amount of the horizontal and the horizon Highmark serves based on a case-specific negotiated rate in situations where, for example, a member did not have reasonable access to a participating provider, as determined by Highmark in Highmark's sole and absolute discretion or by applicable state law.
+In some exception cases, Highmark may pay claims from non-participating healthcare providers outside of the geographic area Highmark serves based on a case-specific negotiated rate in situations where, for example, a member did not have reasonable access to a participating provider, as determined by Highmark in Highmark's sole and absolute discretion or by applicable state law.
 In any of these exception situations, the member may be responsible for the difference between the amount that the non-participating healthcare provider bills and the payment Highmark will make for the covered services as set forth in this paragraph.

-Intended For Guidestone Participant Use Only
+Intended for Guidestone Participant.
+Use Only